 Valeria Gurr, external relations director, American Federation for Children

-Dan Lips, vice president for national security and government oversight, Lincoln Network, and visiting fellow for education policy, Foundation for Research on Equal Opportunity
+Dan Lips, vice president for National Security and Government Oversight at Lincoln Network and a visiting fellow for education policy at the Foundation for Research on Equal Opportunity.

-Bruno V. Manno, senior adviser for K-12 education, Walton Family Foundation
+Bruno V. Manno, senior adviser for K-12 Education at the Walton Family Foundation

-William Mattox, director, J. Stanley Marshall Center for Educational Options, James Madison Institute
+William Mattox, director of the J. Stanley Marshall Center for Educational Options at the James Madison Institute

-Denisha Merriweather, director of public relations and content marketing, American Federation for Children
+Denisha Merriweather, director of public relations and content marketing at the American Federation for Children

-Patrick J. Wolf, distinguished professor of education policy and 21st century endowed chair in school choice, Department of Education Reform, University of Arkansas College of Education and Health Professions
+Patrick J. Wolf, Distinguished Professor of Education Policy and 21st Century Endowed Chair in School Choice in the Department of Education Reform at the University of Arkansas College of Education and Health Professions